+Vomiting may also be caused by something more serious, such as toxin ingestion, gastrointestinal obstruction, pancreatitis, and more.
 Vomiting is one of the most common signs of illness reported by dog owners.
-It may be accompanied by diarrhea, loss of appetite, or lethargy.
-Not only is it important to understand why dogs vomit; you should also know how to respond when your dog is throwing up.
+Vomiting may be accompanied by diarrhea, loss of appetite, or lethargy.
+Not only is it important to understand why dogs vomit, but you should also know how to respond when your dog is throwing up.

-If any of the following circumstances apply, you should contact your vet immediately:
+In some circumstances, you should contact your vet immediately:

 - Vomiting is frequently repeated for several hours in a row.